. Poetry from The Great In-Between: An old Coal Miner speaks

 My beloved Annabel Lee

-A painting so they can always remember
+A song so they can always remember

 That I've climbed into all sorts of dirty pits